metaskills/experts/README.md

 }
 ```

+## Environment Variables

+### Global Model Configuration

+You can globally set the model for all Assistants using the `EXPERTS_DEFAULT_MODEL` environment variable.
+This only works if you have not explicitly set the model in your Assistant's constructor.

+### Debugging API Calls & Events

+To debug your assistant, you can set the `DEBUG=1` environment variable.
+This will output verbose logging of all API calls and server-send events.
+Delta events can be somewhat verbose and are disabled by default.
+Please also use the `DEBUG_DELTAS=1` environment variable to turn those on.

 ## Development Setup

 This project leverages [Dev Containers](https://containers.dev/) meaning you can open it in any supporting IDE to get started right away.
 This includes using [VS Code with Dev Containers](https://www.youtube.com/watch?v=b1RavPr_878) which is the recommended approach.